gvwilson/11-techbook/README.md

 by asking good questions and steering your book in the right direction.

 If you receive an offer for publication, negotiate.
-Let editors know if you're talking to other publishers.
+Let editors know if you have received or anticipate an offer elsewhere, or if you're considering self-publishing.
-There's no harm in seeking the best offer you can: even if an offer doesn't improve, you've wasted nothing and can move forward knowing that others are truly invested in your book and will help keep you accountable.
+There's no harm in seeking the best offer you can (i.e., the one most aligned with your goals, whatever they are): even if an offer doesn't improve, you've wasted nothing and can move forward knowing that others are truly invested in your book and will help keep you accountable.